Gas During Pregnancy: Causes and Prevention

 Gas during pregnancy and safety precautions

-It is important to not eliminate everything from your diet that may increase your gas.
+It is important you don’t eliminate everything from your diet that may increase your gas.
 It is more essential to make sure that you are getting the nutrients you and your baby need for healthy development.

 There are no concerns for your baby when it comes to gas during pregnancy.
 You may not like burping or passing gas, but your baby doesn’t care one bit.
-As noted above, the most important thing is to eat the foods necessary for providing your baby with the nutrients he needs as he grows.
+As noted above, the most important thing is to eat the foods necessary for providing your baby with the nutrients he/she needs as they grow.
+Learn more about foods to avoid during pregnancy.

 Compiled using information from the following sources: